simonecorsi/awesome/README.md

 *   [callmecavs/layzr.js](https://github.com/callmecavs/layzr.js) - A modern lazy loading library for images.

-*   [angular-fullstack/generator-angular-fullstack](https://github.com/angular-fullstack/generator-angular-fullstack) - Yeoman generator for an Angular app with an Express server

 ## TypeScript

 *   [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.